Guglielmo Bosca

-Guglielmo "Gugu" Bosca (born 5 June 1993) is an Italian World Cup alpine ski racer.
+Guglielmo "Gugu" Bosca (born 5 June 1993) is an Italian World Cup alpine ski racer who specializes in the speed events of super-G and downhill.

 He is the brother of the RAI technical commentator of ski races as well as former World Cup alpine skier Giulio Bosca.

 Career

-During his World Cup career, he has achieved six top ten results, with one podium finish.
+During his World Cup career, he has achieved nine top-ten results, with one podium finish.